rolczynski/Explainable-Sentiment-Analysis/article/article.md

 task = nlp.preprocess(text=..., aspects=...)
 input_batch = nlp.encode(task.tokenized_examples)
 output_batch = nlp.predict(input_batch)
-predictions = professor.make_decision(task, output_batch)
+predictions = nlp.review(task, output_batch)
 completed_task = nlp.postprocess(task, output_batch, predictions)
 ````

-Above is an example how to initialize the pipeline directly,
+Above is an example how to initialize the pipeline directly.
-and, to revise in code the process mentioned before,
-we expose explicitly what calling the pipeline does.
+We revise in code the discussed process by exposing what calling the pipeline does.
-We try to omit many details of little account,
-nonetheless, one thing we wish to highlight.
+We try to omit a lot of insignificant details but one thing we would like to highlight.
-The sentiment of a long text tends to be fuzzy and neutral.
+The sentiment of long texts tends to be fuzzy and neutral.
-Therefore, you might split a document text into smaller independent chunks, spans.
+Therefore, you might want to split a document text into smaller independent chunks, spans.
-They can include a single sentence or several sentences.
+These could include a single sentence or several sentences.
-It depends how works the `text_splitter`.
+It depends on how the `text_splitter` works.
-In this case, we use the SpaCy CNN model which
-splits a document into single sentences, and, in consequence,
+In this case, we are using the SpaCy CNN model, which splits a document into single sentences,
-each sentence is processing independently.
+and, as a result each sentence can then be processed independently.
-Note that longer spans have richer context information,
-so a model has more insights to make a decision.
+Note that longer spans have richer context information, so a model has more information to consider.
 Please take a look at the pipeline details [here].

 <br>